hardiksa/torqueOLD/x/vesting/spec/07_clients.md

 # Clients

-A user can query the Evmos `x/vesting` module using the CLI, gRPC, or REST.
+A user can query the Torque `x/vesting` module using the CLI, gRPC, or REST.

 ## CLI